tgokal/wai21-workshop1/HOL/labs/HOL 1 Create a Wordpress website hosted in Azure.md

 **Duration**: 10-15 minutes

 ## **Learning Objectives**
 Let's start off with the basics and a complete a familiar exercise - provisioning a resource, namely a Wordpress application that will be entirely hosted in Azure.
 Although we also provision a SQL Database and an Azure App Service, we won't be going into any of the details of this for HOL 1, but **rather walking through the motions of creating resources using Azure Portal**.
+Often, creating resource groups and resources follows the same underlying steps of fill out relevant information fields based on cost, location, scope and time.

 ## **Our Goal and Background**